thma/generic-persistence/README.md

     commit conn
 ```

 As of now my library does not cover the creation of database tables.
-So I have to do it manually.
+So we have to do it manually.
-As I mentioned, the library does not cover any user defined mapping of data type attributes to columns.
+As already mentioned, the library does not cover any user defined mapping of data type attributes to columns.
-So I have to use the same names for the attributes and the columns,
+As of now the same names for the attributes and the columns are used.
-and I'm using column types that can be automatically converted by HDBC.
+For the column types we are choosing types that can be automatically converted by HDBC.

 ```haskell
     -- create a Person entity